Fuzhou Road: Shanghai International Settlement

-As the Shanghai port expanded and the French Concession and International Settlement developed, Fuzhou became a popular location for shops selling both Chinese- and foreign-language publications.
+As the Shanghai port expanded and the French Concession and International Settlement developed, Fuzhou Road became a popular location for shops selling both Chinese- and foreign-language publications.
 Consequently, through the middle of the 20th century, Fuzhou Road and the surrounding area gained a reputation for literary products, being the location of various bookstores, stationary shops, and publication houses.
-At its peak, the road was home to more than 300 bookstores, as well as dozens of newspapers and hundreds of magazines; it was thus the center of the publication industry in country.
+At its peak, the road was home to more than 300 bookstores, as well as dozens of newspapers and hundreds of magazines; it was thus the center of the publication industry in the country.

 Such publication companies extended to the alleyways connected to Fuzhou Road, with Wangping Street (now Shandong Road M.) becoming popularly known as "Newspaper Road" because it housed the headquarters of some 51 periodicals.
 Major publications headquartered on Fuzhou Road included the North China Herald (later renamed the North China Daily News), which moved to new offices on the Bund in 1901, as well as the Shen Bao and Xinwen Bao.
 Major bookstores included the Zhonghua, World, and Great East Bookstores, the largest such shops in Shanghai, as well as the San Lian Bookshop.
 The Commercial Press, a major publisher, was headquartered on the road.

 Located along Fuzhou Road was the Tianchan Theatre, one of the largest in Shanghai.
 Other venues included the Yipinxiang Dance Hall and the Dangui First Stage.
 Fuzhou Road was also the location of numerous Chinese restaurants, including the Cantonese-style Hang Fa Lau and the Beijing-style Da Ya Loo.
 At various times, the road was home to brothels, teahouses, and opium dens.
 The Hui Le Li, for instance, had more than a hundred and fifty sing-song girls at its peak, and for a time prostitutes could also be found at teahouses, theatres, and restaurants.
 Fuzhou was a common destination for Shanghai's writers.

 In the 1900s, several administrative buildings were also located on Fuzhou Road, serving the needs of the International Settlement.
 This included the American Club, designed by Laszlo Hudec and built in 1924, that housed the American Chamber of Commerce as well as the LaSalle Extension University.
 Other administrative buildings included the Central Police Station and the Shanghai Volunteer Corps.
 By 1933, the road was fully electrified, and the nighttime lights were a popular attraction.
 Construction on the steel-frame Capital Hotel, later renamed the Metropole Hotel, began in 1934; this art deco edifice reaches a height of 50 m.